 So both Transform A and Transform B output

 pom.xml files.
-The fact that both result sets contain the same file (and with different contents in them in this case) is a kind of conflict that has to be resolved.
+The fact that both result sets contain the same file, and with different contents in them in this case, is a conflict that has to be resolved.
 By default,

-Combo follows a very simple rule to resolve such conlicts: just take the contents from the last child.
-So essentially it behaves as if you overlaid both result sets one after another into the same location, and the contents of the latter are overwriting any previous files that were already placed there by the earlier.
+Combo follows a simple rule to resolve such conflicts: take the contents from the last child.
+Essentially, it behaves as if you overlaid both result sets one after another into the same location.
+The contents of the latter overwrite any previous files placed there by the earlier.

-In this example that means that, while both Transform A and Transform B produce contents for
+In the preceding example, this means that while both Transform A and Transform B produce contents for

 <transform-definition> can have a

 - condition: "#k8sConfig == 'k8s-resource-simple'" include: [ "kubernetes/app/*.yaml" ] chain: - type: ReplaceText substitutions: - text: hello-fun with: "#artifactId"